 ULANZ – (University Libraries of Australia and New Zealand) is a borrowing scheme that allows UOW students and staff to borrow selected books from other participating university libraries.

 UOW Archives – See "Archives, UOW"

-UOW College –offers a range of academic pathway programs and vocational courses, plus a suite of quality English language courses.
-UOW College also offers OET and IELTS courses.
+UOW College – Offers a range of academic pathway programs, vocational courses and English language courses.
+UOW College also offers OET courses and IELTS courses.